Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

     But if in top of SERP one link, but KristinitaLuckyLink out another link, please make [these actions](#incorrect-links).

 1. If you don't want by some reasons install any software from [Installation](#installation) section, please, don't install KristinitaLuckyLink.
-1. Copy from [here](https://github.com/aviaryan/python-gsearch#warning): “Overusing KristinitaLuckyLink might lead to your IP being blocked by Google Search or DuckDuckGo servers.
+1. Copy from [here](https://github.com/aviaryan/python-gsearch#warning): “Overusing KristinitaLuckyLink might lead to your IP being blocked by Google Search servers.
 Searches through browser might still work but KristinitaLuckyLink will stop working.
 I recommend keeping a 5 seconds gap after each usage of this library.
 In most cases, much lower gaps or even continuous use of the library will still work but still this is something to be kept in mind.
 If you see a 'rate limit' or a 503 error, it's best to stop using the library and try back after some time (~1 minute).”
 1. At the time supported:

     1. Markdown link style,